seanpm2001/UCALC/README.md

 # Current issues

 > * 1.
 Some files were not uploaded yet, as they contained sensitive links.
 Less than 10 files aren't available on GitHub

+> * 2.
+Program is not yet completely functional in many areas

+> * 3.
+The camera calculation tool (CDoc) is not functioanl yet

 ---